NJUST-KMG/Paper-list/README.md

 17)3.12 WASSERSTEIN EMBEDDING FOR GRAPH LEARNING
 18)3.14 COCON: A SELF-SUPERVISED APPROACH FOR CONTROLLED TEXT GENERATION
 19)3.15 RETHINKING POSITIONAL ENCODING IN LANGUAGE PRE-TRAINING
-20)3.18 CONTRASTIVE LEARNING WITH ADVERSARIAL PERTURBATIONS FOR CONDITIONAL TEXT GENERATION
+20)3.18 CONTRASTIVE LEARNING WITH ADVERSARIAL PERTURBATIONS FOR CONDITIONAL TEXT GENERATION 21)4.21 Generating Product Descriptions from User Reviews                                                                                                                       22）4.21 It's almost like thet're trying to hide it how user-provided image descriptions failed to make Twitter accessible
+23）5.10 Graph-based Hierarchical Relevance Matching Signals for Ad-hoc Retrieval

 倪金龙：
 2020: